 What we’re failing to take into consideration is the context in which the advice is given.

-I’m almost embarrassed when I have to add the above stipulation to advice I give, because it comes across as me being negative.
+I’m almost embarrassed when I have to add the above stipulation to advice I give, because it can come across as negativity.

-All I can honestly do in these situations is advise people on things that would likely be handy tools, should they choose to use them.
-Skills they can learn, research they can do, people they can meet.
+All I can honestly do in these situations is point people toward handy tools, and provide some insight as to skills they can learn, research they can do, and people they can meet.

-It’s more truthful, but I also know it’s less exciting for those who receive this kind of advice.
+This is a more truthful approach, but I also know it’s less exciting for those who receive this kind of advice.
 They want me to tell them exactly how to do it; a silver bullet.
 A ten-step plan to reaching their dreams.
-And when they don’t achieve what they hoped to achieve, they assume it was their own fault.
+And when they don’t achieve what they hoped to achieve, they’ll assume it was their own fault.
 Maybe they messed up step six?
 Who’s to say?

-In many cases, I think definitive advice is faulty from the beginning.
+Definitive advice is often faulty from the outset.
 Not because the people divvying it out are scam-artists, not because the people receiving the advice are no-talent dreamers, but because the conversation the two are having isn’t the one they should be having.
 Instead of saying, “Here’s how you do this,” and then declaring the path the advice-giver took to be the correct option, maybe it would be better to step back and identify what the steps actually accomplished, and how they might be accomplished through other means.

 I’m able to travel full-time because I have work I can do from anywhere, assets I’ve built that allow me to bring in money even when I’m not working, and connections I’ve made through blogging, meeting folks around the world, and helping people out whenever I can.

-The world is full of advice, and much of it is useful when put in the right hands, but also essentially worthless when put in any others.
+The world is full of advice, and much of it is useful in the right hands, but also essentially worthless to most people.

 Consider the context of advice, whether you’re giving it or receiving it, and adjust what you say or take away as a result.
-If we all do this, we might find that the conversations we have become far more valuable as a result.
+We might find that the conversations we have become far more valuable as a result.